opencrvs/opencrvs-core/README.md

 You can open all of them by running `yarn open`

-Optional: full backend setup
+**Troubleshooting:** If you have issue with the OpenHIM not being able to access services running locally (probably a hostname not found error) then you can try specify your IP address manually using: `LOCAL_IP=192.168.0.5 yarn compose`

+### Manual backup setup (already done for you if you restore the pre-populated db dump)

-4. Log into the OpenHIM at [here](http://localhost:8888) to load one initial config - default password is root@openhim.org:openhim-password (login will fail a security check as we are using self signed certs by default, follow the instructions in the error message)
+1. Log into the OpenHIM at [here](http://localhost:8888) to load one initial config - default password is root@openhim.org:openhim-password (login will fail a security check as we are using self signed certs by default, follow the instructions in the error message)
-5. Once logged in click Export/Import then drop the file `infrastructure/openhim-base-config.json` into the import box and click 'Import'
+2. Once logged in click Export/Import then drop the file `infrastructure/openhim-base-config.json` into the import box and click 'Import'
-6. Click Channels and for each channel -
+3. Click Channels and for each channel -
    1. click edit, and then go to routes tab and change the value of host from service name to your local IP address.
-7. Test the setup with `curl http://localhost:5001/fhir/Patient/123` you should get some JSON with a 'Not found' error.
+4. Test the setup with `curl http://localhost:5001/fhir/Patient/123` you should get some JSON with a 'Not found' error.

 ### tmuxed development setup